 Detailed Policy on Alcohol and Drug Abuse Prevention

-To comply with federal regulations, International Sports Sciences Association is required to send an annual notification to students and faculty members per the Drug-Free Schools and Communities Act (DFSCA) and Drug and Alcohol Prevention Regulations.
+To comply with federal regulations, Lionel University is required to send an annual notification to students and faculty members per the Drug-Free Schools and Communities Act (DFSCA) and Drug and Alcohol Prevention Regulations.

-As required by law, International Sports Sciences Association administration will also conduct an annual review of its program to (a) determine its effectiveness and implement changes if needed and (b) ensure that the sanctions developed are consistently enforced.
+As required by law, Lionel University administration will also conduct an annual review of its program to (a) determine its effectiveness and implement changes if needed and (b) ensure that the sanctions developed are consistently enforced.
 This annual meeting is part of the Compliance Committee’s annual meeting held during the first quarter of each year.

 It is our intent and obligation to provide a drug and alcohol-free, healthy, safe, and secure working and learning environment.
 Staff, faculty, and students are expected and required to adhere to this policy.
 Staff, faculty, and students are not permitted on the premises if under the influence of drugs or alcohol.